JEE ADVANCED – ENTRANCE EXAM

 Here are few tips from our side to help you, aspirants, to get through the exam.

 - JEE Advanced, as the name suggests, is a more advanced level exam testing a student’s concepts in Phy, Chem and Math.
 The level of difficulty is significantly higher than JEE Main Exam as well as the CBSE/ICSE Board Exams.
 So if you aspire to get into IIT, be ready to give it your 100% in these critical years.

 - Revise your syllabi thoroughly

 - Regularly revise your syllabus to avoid forgetting

 - Take breaks and relax yourself to avoid tiredness and monotony

-- Keep a study plan handy in advance
+- Keep a regular study plan

 - Keep short notes handy for last minute revision

 - Attempt numerous JEE Advanced mock tests to feel actual exam environment

 - Solve numerous previous years sample papers and analyse your speed, accuracy after each practice session.